Cloud-Code-Innovate/university/applied-developer-course/lab5-oraclevisionservice/vision.md

 | Image classification | Categorizes object(s) within an image | Select "Image Classification."
 Labels and confidence scores will appear under the Results pane.
 [Reference](images/img-detection.png)|
 | Object detection | Locates and identifies objects within an image | Select "Object Detection."
 Objects, confidence score, and highlighted bounding box will all appear under the Results pane.
 Clicking on one of the labels on the results pane will also highlight where on the image that object was detected.|

-With this information, you can now succesfully leverage OCI Vision service through the OCI console.
+With this information, you can now successfully leverage OCI Vision service through the OCI console.

 Next, we will show you how to create a Custom Vision model through the console.